uptech/appfit-sdk-docs/docs/swift/installation.md

 # Installing

-Use Swift Package Manager to install the AppFit Swift SDK.
+Use Swift Package Manager to install the AppFit SDK.

 Use Xcode and add this repository as a dependency.
 Alternatively, add this repository as a dependency to your `Package.swift`.